Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

 ## Acknowledgements

 Thanks to
-* The Belles of Three Spires, for granting permission for the use of their content and images in my project.
+* The Belles of Three Spires for granting permission to use their content and images in my project.

 ---